J-Rivard/trading-bot/README.md

 Once the appropriate environment variables are exported, simply run `go run cmd/trading-bot/main.go`

 ### Postgres
-You will also need postgres running, with the `trading-bot.sql` file configuration ran.
+You will also need postgres running, with the `trading_bot.sql` file configuration ran.

 ## Usage